 Shelly is not ready to go yet.
 Of course not!
 Man, I hate druggies and their lack of time awareness.
 It took us nearly a half an hour to get here, why the fuck isn’t she ready?
 She asks if we want to take shots now or later.
 Duh, the answer is always now.
 Especially because she has a different batch of heroin than Tyler and I are holding on to.
 Mixing it up is my favorite way of getting high.
 Your body may begin to build a tolerance to the dope you are banging, so alternating with another strand guarantees a high.
 I want to get nodded out high again.
 Shelly asks if I have any clean rigs and I produce three new rigs from my junkie kit.
 She doesn’t have to question if they are clean because I have to rip into the plastic to access them.
 It is my last batch of clean rigs out of my large box from Walmart.
 This excites her and she asks if she can get two more for her and Tyler to hold onto for later.
 The bitch is getting me high, so I toss her two more.

 Shelly melts the dope down into her spoon for their shots and tosses me a nice piece for my own.
-She inquiries about what we have been up to and Tyler tells her we had been driving around looking for Eric and then I let him shower at the motel before calling her.
+She inquires about what we have been up to and Tyler tells her we had been driving around looking for Eric and then I let him shower at the motel before calling her.
 This is a lie and now I am in a position of having to go along with it.
-There is no mention of the casino, the Twilight, the kissing me or his full frontal revealing.
+There is no mention of the casino, the Twilight, the kissing me or his full-frontal revealing.
 Of course, I wouldn’t have divulged those details either.
 Although, I would have come up with something better than driving around looking for Eric for hours.
 Shelly laughs and asks me if I am alright with Eric being gone.
-Before I can answer, she apologizes for laughing, but explains that she loathes the way he treats me and she is happy that I am free of his persecution.
-Her and Tyler are pro’s at hitting and have no problem taking their shots.
+Before I can answer, she apologizes for laughing but explains that she loathes the way he treats me and she is happy that I am free of his persecution.
+She and Tyler are pros at hitting and have no problem taking their shots.
 Shelly watches me struggle to find a vein and offers to help me hit.
 After repeated smacks on my arm, she ties it off tightly and connects right away.
 While I am delighted to watch the poison mix with my blood, I am frustrated that she had no problem and I struggle every time!

 Slowly, she pushes the heroin in and removes the needle from my arm.
 She rubs the site of injection and comments about how badly bruised my arms are from failed attempts.
 Shelly puts her shoes on and packs a backpack with some clothing and her junkie kit.
 She wants to take a shower at the motel and I agree that isn’t a problem at all.
-We make our way back to the motel and Tyler and her are making out and whispering in my backseat.
+We make our way back to the motel and Tyler and she are making out and whispering in my backseat.
 At first, I am paranoid about the whispering, but they are all in love and giggling, so I dismiss the paranoia.
 It feels like I am a freaking cab driver, but I tune them out with my music and light up a smoke.
 Once back at the motel, Shelly immediately strips down to shower.
 What the fuck is with these two and not caring that I see them naked?
 Shelly asks me if I want to take a shower with her.
 Oh my God!
 These two are freaks!
 Here comes that uncomfortable laughter again.
 She is serious.
 Tyler chimes in that he wants to watch and I can’t do anything but laugh and attempt to dismiss her request as being nothing more than a joke.
 Shelly tells me she is down to share Tyler with me if I am down to let her play with me.
 Oh my God!
 Oh my God!
 Oh my God!
 My mind is rampant.
 I am blushing and I have no words to respond.
 I’ve just been invited to have a threesome.